mipalgu/Coordinates/README.md

 of zero for both x and y indicate that the object is in the middle of the field.

+There are two structs used to describe object within this coordinate system:

+1. `CartesianCoordinate`, and,
+2. `FieldCoordinates`

+### Cartesian Coordinate
+___

+This coordinate describes the position through the x and y axes.
 As an example, if we take an actual full sized 100 meter field, then the middle of the goal line on the home side of the field would be at the coordinates (0, -50).
 The middle of the away goal line would be (0, 50).
 The middle line which separates the two sides of a field which is 60 meters wide runs from the points (-30, 0) to (30, 0).

-The field coordinate system can be depicted graphically as follows:
+The cartesian coordiante can be depicted graphically as follows:
  ```
                                     ^
                                     |